AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 Note that using ``--level`` does not provide results that are reproducible accross different machines.
 For nightly builds or shared repositories, consider using the ``--steps`` or ``--replay`` switches instead.
-The number of steps required to proved an example can be accessed by running |GNATprove| the option ``--report=statistics``.
+The number of steps required to proved an example can be accessed by running |GNATprove| with the option ``--report=statistics``.

 |GNATprove| also supports using the static analysis tool |CodePeer| as an